Eli Coleman

-Eli Coleman is an American sexologist.
-He is the director of the Program in Human Sexuality at the University of Minnesota, and a professor in the Department of Family Medicine and Community Health.
+Eli Coleman is an American psychologist and sexologist.
+He is professor emeritus and former director of the Eli Coleman Institute for Sexual and Gender Health (formerly the Program in Human Sexuality) in the Department of Family Medicine and Community Health at the University of Minnesota.
 In 2007, he was appointed the first endowed Chair in Sexual Health at the University of Minnesota Medical School.
 He has published research on sexual orientation, sexual dysfunction and compulsivity, gender dysphoria, and sex offenders.

-Coleman is also on the advisory board to Ro, a service for chronic health conditions.

 Membership in scientific societies

 Coleman is the founding and current editor of the International Journal of Sexual Health (formerly the Journal of Psychology and Human Sexuality).
 He was also the founding editor of the International Journal of Transgender Health.

 He is one of the past-presidents of the Society for the Scientific Study of Sexuality, the World Professional Association for Transgender Health (formerly the Harry Benjamin International Gender Dysphoria Association), the World Association for Sexual Health (WAS), International Academy of Sex Research, and the Society for Sex Therapy and Research.
+He is an elected Fellow of the Society for the Scientific Study of Sexuality.